 When we go to work each day, one of the last things we expect to encounter is a debilitating injury.
 Although some injuries are sudden and obvious, there are other situations where the injury happens due to repetitive tasks over time.

 The South Carolina workers’ compensation system is designed to provide Seneca residents with financial support if they are hurt on the job.
 Although this may sound straightforward, claiming benefits can be a complicated process that may require paperwork, doctor’s visits, court appearances, and more.
 Insurance companies do not always play by the rules and sometimes try to fight a claim for benefits.

 A Seneca workers’ compensation lawyer from Hammack Law Firm can help you through this process.
-While you focus on your recovery and deal with the inconvenience and pain that you are experiencing, we can fight for the compensation you may deserve.
+While you focus on your recovery and deal with the inconvenience and pain you are experiencing, we can fight for the compensation you deserve.

 Hammack Law Firm offers a free consultation to help you learn more about the workers’ compensation system and whether we may be able to assist you.
 Call our client intake team as soon as possible at (864) 326-3333.

 For a free legal consultation with a workers' compensation lawyer serving Seneca, call 864-740-8653

 Our Recent Workers’ Compensation Case Results

 Here are some results from past workers’ compensation cases we won for our clients.

 - $370,000: Recovered for a client who filed a workers’ compensation claim

 - $365,000: Recovered for a client whose spinal cord was injured during a landscaping accident